elusivecodes/fQuery/README.md

 **Get Value**

-Get the value property of the first element.
+Get the value property of the first node.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.

 ```javascript
 const value = dom.getValue(nodes);